ansyblenetwork/ansybleblog/_posts/2021-03-09-about-and-faq.md

 I'm a random stranger on the internet who might know a bit about coding and cryptography.
 You can contact me at: ansyblenetwork@gmail.com

-__Note:__ I'm only one person with a day job.
-Expectations that align with this are mostly true.
+__Note:__ I'm only one person, with a separate day job.
+Expectations that align with this amount of manpower are mostly accurate.

 #### Why can't I find Ansyble on Google?

-I made Ansyble for fun during 2020.
+I made Ansyble as an outlet during the crises of 2020.
 I'm not making any serious effort on SEO or promotion.
 Ansyble may or may not grow; if it does, it will have been mostly organically.

-#### Does Ansyble make any money?
+#### Does Ansyble make money?

 No.